Course Archive

 Every period in history is better illuminated and understood by using evidence from different fields rather than by limiting study to a single discipline.
 MSP offers a unique multidisciplinary approach that brings into focus the complex lives and cultures of the past.

 MSP 3501: Exploring the Middle Ages - Med.
-Identities and Cultures (McGrady)
+Identities and Cultures

-T/Th,12:30-1:45
+(McGrady) T/Th,12:30-1:45

 This course will (re)introduce you to the Middles Ages by decentering the common Eurocentric approach and prioritizing instead cross-cultural encounters that profoundly marked over a thousand years of shared history.
 Four units are planned for the semester: (1) early Iberia as an international center of Muslim, Jewish, and Christian exchange; (2) crusading culture as portrayed in epic poetry, satire, the diary of a Byzantine princess and writings by Muslims living in occupied Jerusalem; (3) travel and discovery as recounted by the well-known Marco Polo as well as globetrotters from Africa and Asia; and (4) an early history of women, studied here through the Arabic epic tale of Princess Fatima, Warrior Woman, writings by the first professional female writer – Christine de Pizan (d.
 1431), and the lives of female spiritual visionaries.
 Our discussions will be enhanced by visits from numerous UVA professors who will discuss their research in relation to our topics.
 Course assignments include response papers, collaborative class activities, and a final research project that may take the form of a traditional paper, a podcast, or a creative work.
-This course can satisfy the Second Writing Requirement; fulfills the Artistic, Interpretative, and Philosophical Inquiry as well as Historical Perspectives; and is required for the Medieval Studies major.
+This course can satisfy the Second Writing Requirement; fulfills the Artistic, Interpretative, and Philosophical Inquiry; and is required for the Medieval Studies major.
 No previous knowledge of the Middle Ages is needed.

 Stretching some 8,000 kilometers, the Silk Road is a network of trade routes that provided a bridge between the east and the west between the first and fourteenth centuries CE.
 Despite periods of disruptions, the Silk Road flourished as a commercial and at times military highway.
 But more than that, it was a channel for the transmission of ideas, technologies, and artistic forms and styles, with far-reaching impact beyond China and the Mediterranean world.
 This course introduces the art forms, trade objects, and religions that flourished along the historical Silk Road.